abetusk/scratch/notes/Skew-Approaches.md

 * Visualize output
 * Verify input data
 * Verify output solution
+* Use print statements to debug
+* Log operations
 * Visualize the algorithm as it's running
 * Make variable and/or function names more descriptive
 * Brute force the solution